aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/_index.md

 ### **Insert an Image into a Header or Footer**

 The [**PageSetup**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/) class has two additional methods, [**SetHeaderPicture**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/setheaderpicture/) and [**SetFooterPicture**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/setfooterpicture/), used to add pictures into the header and footer.
-These methods take the parameters:
+These methods take the following parameters:

 - **Section** – the header or footer section where the picture will be placed.
 There are three sections, left, center and right, represented by the values 0, 1 and 2 respectively.
 - **Byte array** – the graphical data (the binary data should be written into the buffer of a byte array).

-After executing the code below and opening the file, check the header of the worksheet by:
+After executing the code below and opening the file, check the header of the worksheet as follows:

 1. On the **File** menu, select **Page Setup**.
 A dialog will be displayed.
-1. Select the **Header/Footer** tab.
+2. Select the **Header/Footer** tab.

 ```cpp
 #include <iostream>